-Born and raised in Germany, trained in New York City and now based in Canada, jazz pianist and composer, Florian Hoefner, draws from a myriad of influences that cumulate in his unique brand of modern jazz.
+Born and raised in Germany, trained in New York City and now based in Canada, Juno-nominated jazz pianist and composer, Florian Hoefner, draws from a myriad of influences that cumulate in his unique brand of modern jazz.
 While he is being praised as a “composer-bandleader of insightful resolve” by the New York Times and a “harmonically daring pianist […] reaching toward new sonic territory” by Downbeat Magazine, Florian Hoefner keeps making his mark as an inventive creator and performer of exciting contemporary Jazz.

-With the Florian Hoefner Group, he has released 3 albums on Origin Records that have received rave reviews around the globe.
+With his quartet, the Florian Hoefner Group, he has released 3 albums on Origin Records that have received rave reviews around the globe.
 “Luminosity,” the latest release that features tenor saxophonist Seamus Blake, has been described as a “starkly picturesque album […] that makes profound statements from quiet moments” by Downbeat, as “the real deal” by Jazz Journal (UK) and as a “total experience” by New York Jazz Record.
-Featuring tenor saxophonist Seamus Blake, this record has been his most ambitious project so far.
 It has been nominated as Jazz Recording of the Year at the East Coast Music Awards 2017.
 The Group also received the Stingray Rising Star Award after their performance at the Montréal Jazz Festival 2015.
 Its busy touring scheduled has taken the group to North America, Europe and Australia so far, including a celebrated performance at the Melbourne International Jazz Festival 2019.

 In September 2017 he released “Coldwater Stories” (Origin Records), his first ever solo piano album with 10 original compositions and improvisations.
 Exploring a new process that interleaves composed with freely improvised sections it has been described as “sublimely evocative music” by The WholeNote Magazine.